 Breathe in, breathe out, and enjoy that soft stretch and hugging sensation.

 How to Use Your Bolster Pillow?
-Legs up the wall, or Viparita Karani pose
+Legs up the wall, or Viparita Karani pose.

 This fan-favorite “inverted” or rebalancing pose has a ton of health benefits, boosting blood circulation towards the upper body - a welcome relief after so many of us spend the majority of our day standing or sitting!